The Atheist Bible, CC-BY Fabian M. Suchanek

 What is the link with atheism?

 Atheism is the disbelief in supernatural beings.
-It follows that moral rules cannot come from the gods.
-Hence, the most popular opinion among atheists is that the moral rules came from people.
-This chapter has outlined one way in which this might have happened.
+It follows that, in the atheist view of things, moral rules cannot come from the gods.
+Hence, the most popular opinion among atheists is that moral rules come from people.
+This chapter has outlined ways in which this happens.

 Although we know what atheists think about the origin of moral rules, we still do not know what moral rules atheists follow.
 In fact, we cannot say what moral rules atheists follow, because atheism is not an organized movement.
 Different atheists follow different moral rules.